gatsbyjs/gatsby/docs/docs/sourcing-content-from-json-or-yaml.md

 Breaking down this code excerpt into smaller parts:

-1. The `js-yaml` package installed earlier is imported.
+1. Import the `js-yaml` package you installed earlier.
-2. The `index.yaml` file is loaded and the content parsed.
+2. Load the `index.yaml` file and parse the content.
-3. Through the use of Gatsby's [`createPage()` API](/docs/actions/#createPage), the parsed file will be used to create some pages programmatically.
+3. Using Gatsby's [`createPage()` API](/docs/actions/#createPage), create some pages programmatically from the parsed file.
-4. The `context` property will pass your data into the page as a special prop named `pageContext`, allowing it to be consumed.
+4. Use the `context` property to pass your data into the page as a special prop named `pageContext`, allowing it to be consumed.
 You can read more about `context` in [creating and modifying pages](/docs/creating-and-modifying-pages/).

 ### Review of the steps so far

-Doing a quick review of what you have done so far:
+For a quick review of what this doc has covered:

 1. Created a new Gatsby website based on a starter.
 2. Added some dependencies to safely load and parse a YAML file.